learn-co-curriculum/dsc-quiz-statistical-power-anova/README.md

 (X) Welch's t-test

-?: You're trying to test different ways of brewing espresso and want to assess the influence of brewing temperature (`tempC`) and brewing pressure (`prssBar`) on the espresso foam index, a measure of espresso foam quality.
-In your experiment, there are three possible different possible brewing temperatures and two possible different brewing pressures.
+?: You're trying to test different ways of brewing espresso and want to assess the influence of brewing temperature, `tempC`, and brewing pressure, `prssBar`, on the espresso foam index, a measure of espresso foam quality.
+In your experiment, there are three  possible different brewing temperatures and two possible different brewing pressures.
 You use Python and `statsmodels` to generate an ANOVA table and obtain the following result:

 <p align="center">
 <img src="images/anova_table.png" width="500">